 Mr. Jordaan — Located at Bloemgracht, an enchanting 17th century canal off of the Prinsengracht slightly off the beaten track.
 In the heart of the Jordaan, the sassy, smart village in midtown which is upmarket, residential and perfectly safe to wander around in the early hours.
 A real travellers haven with cosy and welcoming rooms, the hotel is kitschy in a funky, modern way with complimentary tea/coffee and lemon/mint water served all day in the breakfast area.
 Other amenities are breakfast for a fee, and bike rental.

-Hotel Cappuccino — Located on the first to fifth floor of this beautifully restored building in the heart of Jordaan.
+Il Fiore — Located on the first to fifth floor of this beautifully restored building in the heart of Jordaan.
 Feel at home in this cozy, safe beacon in the picturesque Jordaan district, a quiet, historic neighborhood with all the major hotspots within walking distance.
 The serene, minimalist rooms with monochromatic decor have free Wi-Fi with breakfast included.
 There’s a top-floor retro eatery that offers city views, along with a hip rooftop bar and a trendy cafe.
-An animal friendly hotel with rooms available to include pets and a specialised pet menu available with room service.
+An animal friendly hotel with rooms available to include pets and a specialized pet menu available with room service.

 Amsterdam Wiechmann Hotel — This quaint hotel is family run hotel and started in 1940’s set in 2 townhouses overlooking the Prinsengracht canal.
 Right on the edge of the old city centre, it is within walking distance of several important museums.
 The rooms are a decent size, comfortable and include seating areas, desks and free Wi-Fi; some offer canal views.
 The buffet breakfast is good by continental standards.